A Bullet Journal Guide for Overthinkers

 Fear not, my fellow anxious stickler, let me guide you in figuring out how to use a BuJo and embracing the open and unknown.

 Let’s recap: The idea of a Bullet Journal was created by Ryder Carroll as he was trying to nail down all of the different things in his professional life that needed to be taken care of.
 I highly recommend picking up his book as a rudimentary guide to give you some focus on what to do with your BuJo.

-A Bullet Journal is a blank notebook (“blank” as in there’s no guides or anything in it.
+A Bullet Journal is a blank notebook (“blank” as in there are no guides or anything in it.
 It can be a lined notebook, unlined, grids, or my favorite: dot matrix) that is utilized to keep track of moments in time.
-It’s not just a day planner, nor is it just a journal.
+It is not just a day planner, nor is it just a journal.
 Instead, it’s a combination of a planner, journal, sketchbook, tracker, and anything else that strikes your fancy.

 I like to think of it as a book of record for however many months it takes to fill it.

 Here’s the frustrating part: anything you want.
 And I do mean anything.
 Want to track how much money you’re saving for a trip?
 Start a page and get to it.
 Want to record your thoughts about the day or have space to doodle?
 Yep, you can do that, too.

 Ryder discusses this more in his book and recommends two things that are fairly universal: having an Index and utilizing Collections.